krishna345021/Gopalakrishna.github.io/README.md

-# Krishna — Personal Portfolio Website ("Building with Data")
+# GOPALAKrishna — Personal Portfolio Website ("Building with Data")

 A recruiter-focused, editorial portfolio website built for **Krishna**, a B.Tech Computer Science and Engineering candidate specializing in **Data Science** (2022–2026) at **Amrita Sai Institute of Science and Technology**.